The Theory of Money, Part 23

 If the investment is not actually generating any wealth through providing goods and/or services, or it’s only generating a little bit of wealth relative to its price (and without any solid prospects of it increasing that wealth generation significantly), then the only way to earn a good return on that investment is for its price to continue going up, which requires people to be willing to buy it for more than you did.

 The end result of speculation is not an increase in total wealth.
-The end result is just a transfer of wealth from the people who got stuck holding it to the people who sold before the price started dropping.
+The end result is just a transfer of wealth from the people who got stuck holding the investment at the end to the people who sold before the price started dropping.
 This is just like gambling.
-You’re making money off of others’ losses rather than from actual wealth generation.
+You’re making money off of others’ losses rather than from actual wealth generation, plus the deadweight loss of all the time and energy dedicated to the speculating.

-Historically, the trigger for any speculative bubble is often a sudden influx of cash/perceived wealth just looking for a way to be invested, like what happened when the banks instituted fractional reserve banking.
-These days, there’s enough wealth around that they can happen even without a sudden influx of cash.
-But I hope you, my readers, know by now after 20 parts of this series that wealth is not created from nothing and, therefore, sudden influxes in cash are probably a dilution of wealth rather than an actual increase in wealth anyway.
+Historically, the trigger for any speculative bubble is often a sudden influx of cash/perceived wealth just looking for a way to be invested, like what happened when the banks in Avaria instituted fractional reserve banking and rapidly lowered their reserve ratios.
+These days, there’s enough excess wealth around that speculative bubbles can happen even without a sudden influx of cash to an economy.
+All they need is a sufficient amount of hype to get the bubble started.